okfde/2013.archiv.codefor.de/_stories_en/buerger-baut-stadt.md

   alt: Magdalena Noffke, Elektrischer Reporter
   caption: Magda © Elektrischer Reporter

 lead: Magdalena Noffke and her team wanted to know what exactly was being built in their neighbourhood.
 Though the information is public, it isn't easily accessible.
-So they built a website that showed all construction plans for Berlin.
+So they created a website that showed all construction plans for Berlin.
 Pretty neat, we think!

 embed: <iframe src="https://player.vimeo.com/video/65678345?color=004cff&title=0&byline=0&portrait=0" width="610" height="343" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>